 As part of our business strategy, we intend to pursue strategic partnering transactions that provide access to new technologies, products, markets, and manufacturing capabilities.
 These transactions could include licensing agreements, joint ventures, or business combinations.
 We believe that these transactions will be particularly important to our future growth and success due to the size and resources of our company and the novel nature of our technology.
-For example, we may determine that we may need to license our technology to a larger manufacturer in order to penetrate a particular market.
-In addition, we may pursue transactions that will give us access to new technologies that are useful in connection with the composition, processing, or application of Liquidmetal alloys.
+For example, we may determine that we may need to license our technologies that are useful in connection with the composition, processing, or application of Liquidmetal alloys.
 We may not be able to successfully identify any potential strategic partnerships.
 Even if we do identify one or more potentially beneficial strategic partners, we may not be able to consummate transactions with these strategic partners on favorable terms or obtain the benefits we anticipate from such a transaction.